yoavram-lab/EffectiveNPI/README.md

 Other files:
 - `model` folder contains all the models: `NormalPriorModel` is the main model and other models inherit from it.\
-The models are: `NormalPriorModel` - with truncanted normal distribution prior for $\tau$. `UniformPriorModel` - with uniform distribution prior for $\tau$. `FixedTauModel` - with fixed $\tau$ defined by the official NPI date. `NoTauModel` - assumes there were no transmission and reporting rate changes for all the period. `NormalPriorFreepModel` - has additional parameters Td1, Td2 with uniform prior that corresponds to confirmation time in days before $\tau$ (Td1) and after $\tau$ (Td2). `NormalPriorNegativeBinModel` - use Negative Binomial distribution instead of Poisson for the model calculation of confirmed cases.
+The models are: `NormalPriorModel` - with truncanted normal distribution prior for τ. `UniformPriorModel` - with uniform distribution prior for τ. `FixedTauModel` - with fixed τ defined by the official NPI date. `NoTauModel` - assumes there were no transmission and reporting rate changes for all the period. `NormalPriorFreepModel` - has additional parameters Td1, Td2 with uniform prior that corresponds to confirmation time in days before τ (Td1) and after τ (Td2). `NormalPriorNegativeBinModel` - use Negative Binomial distribution instead of Poisson for the model calculation of confirmed cases.
 - `plot_utils.py` is the main file that is used for loading inferred chains and preparing plots.
 See `make_report.ipynb` for it usage in Jupyter
 - `model_selection_reports` folder contains some additional model comparisons that were done